About our service

 - Children and Families Act 2014

-The organisation works with a number of other agencies and services from Education Services i.e. SENCo (Special Educational Needs Coordinator) and Educational Psychologists, Play, Youth, and Holiday Club services, Child and Adolescent Mental Health Services (CAMHS), to the numerous support groups such as Family Link and Jigsaw4u.
+We work with a number of other agencies and services including Education Services i.e. SENCo (Special Educational Needs Coordinator), Educational Psychologists, Play, Youth, and Holiday Club services, Child and Adolescent Mental Health Services (CAMHS), to support groups such as the Sutton Parent/Carer Forum and ActionVoices.

-If you would like to receive a Carers Assessment please download the Disabled Children's Service's Carers Assessment Document.
+If you would like to receive a Carers Assessment please download and complete the form.

-If a member of the family, who is under 18, is involved in caring for a child (who is also under 18) with a disability they may also have a young carers assessment.
-For more information and the assessment form please visit the young carers website and then send the form to email@example.com
+If a member of the family, who is under 18, is involved in caring for a child or young person (who is also under 18) with a disability they may also have a young carers assessment.
+For more information and the assessment form please visit the young carers website.

 You can also visit the young carers website for information on a carers assessment if the person being cared for is over the the age of 18.